 Mitochondria, DNA and Aging

 As you get older, your mitochondria tend to not work as well, as does about everything else in your body.
-But when mitochondria don’t work as well, the cell’s energy goes down, and you fell the effects by feeling more tired or fatigued.
-At the cellular level, you need your mitochondria to repair and protect your DNA from damage as it does its normal everyday actions to produce the proteins that we need for regulation and formation for all our needs.
+But when mitochondria don’t work as well, the cell’s energy goes down, and you feel the effects by feeling more tired or fatigued.
+At the cellular level, you need your mitochondria to repair and protect your DNA from damage as it does its normal everyday actions to produce the proteins that we need for regulation of all our needs.

-After all, anywhere you have activity, there is always wear and tear, and this is true with DNA functions too.
+After all, anywhere you have activity, there is always wear and tear, and this is true concerning your DNA too.
 As you age, DNA is always under attack.
-It may mutate, code the proteins incorrectly, or be injured by damaging free electrons that occur from normal metabolism. this lowered mitochondrial function causes DNA to become damaged.
+It may mutate, code the proteins incorrectly, or be injured by many internal stresses, including damaging free electrons that occur from normal metabolism.
+This lowered mitochondrial function causes DNA to become damaged.

-This could result in cell death, and your immune system must clean up these damaged cells.
+Damaged DNA could result in cell death, and your immune system must either repair the damage or clean up and get rid of these damaged cells.
 If too many cells become dysfunctional, a lot of clean-up is needed resulting in a lot of immune cells needed for the cleanup, and this excess results in inflammation.
-If excess, inflammation can cause further damage, which you see in the many changes that occur in your body as you age, such as arthritis or even wrinkles on your face.
+As the inflammation gets worse, it can cause further damage to the tissues, which you see in the many changes that occur in your body as you age, such as arthritis or even wrinkles on your face.

-Thus, it is very important for your mitochondria to work properly.
-Exosomes can signal the mitochondria to continue to work properly and keep producing the energy to ensure continued proper functioning within each cell.
-Thus, if you can slow the damage to your DNA, you can potentially slow down thee aging process.
+Exosomes may also signal the mitochondria to continue to work properly and keep producing the energy to ensure continued proper functioning within each cell.
+Thus, if you can slow the damage to your DNA, you can potentially slow down the aging process.

 Stem Cells and Zombie Cells